 This inanity calls into question both the intelligence and the sincerity of self-declared "transgender allies."

-The tiny percentage of the population that is either intersex or transsexual does not change the fact that human beings are a sexually dimorphic species.
+Human beings are a sexually dimorphic species.
+That is a fact.
 "Transwomen are women" is a thought-terminating cliche that empties the word woman of its meaning - adult human female.
-On the other hand, "transwomen are males who suffer from sex dysmorphia, pursue medical and social transition, and are then addressed as transwomen -prefix included- as a respectful concession that assigns them a new category" might not fit into a tweet but also doesn't require anyone to deny reality.
+On the other hand, "transwomen are men who suffer from sex dysmorphia, pursue medical and social transition, and are then addressed as transwomen -prefix included, and as a specific subset of men-might not fit into a tweet but also doesn't require anyone to deny reality.

 We can offer the concession of "transwoman" without giving up either our knowledge of how babies are made (my ex-boyfriend did not impregnate me with his manly gaze!) or our analyses of how female humans are subjugated (e.g. restricting abortion access!)
 We can befriend and support transwomen who embrace both reality & feminist analysis and still avoid the hell out of autogynephilic asshats.
 For crying out loud, they aren't hard to spot.
 WHAT WITH THE PENISES AND RAGING MISOGYNY AND ALL.